HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: The Abstract HYCO Strategy

 In this section we introduce the abstract HYCO strategy, formulated in continuous terms to retain full generality and remain independent of any specific discretization scheme.
 This formulation ensures that the framework can be flexibly adapted to a range of numerical methods.
 For example, the discretizations adopted in Sections~\ref{sec:grayscott} and~\ref{sec:helm} are only one possible choice; others may lead to different results.

-The HYCO methodology is fully agnostic to the specific model structure: given access to a physical model and a synthetic (data-driven) model, HYCO integrates them into a unified training framework.
-The core ingredients are: \begin{itemize} \item[$\diamond$] Observational data sampled from the ground-truth system; \item[$\diamond$] A physical model ansatz depending on unknown structural parameters $\Lambda$; \item[$\diamond$] A purely data-driven synthetic model depending on parameters $\Theta$. \end{itemize} Once these components are defined, the objective is to jointly optimize $\Lambda$ and $\Theta$ to fit the data.
+The HYCO methodology is fully agnostic to the specific model structure: given access to a physical ansatz and a synthetic (data-driven) model, HYCO integrates them into a unified training framework.
+The core ingredients are: \begin{itemize} \item[$\diamond$] Observational data sampled from the ground-truth system; \item[$\diamond$] A physical ansatz, namely a PDE or ODE system assumed to govern the phenomenon, depending on unknown structural parameters $\Lambda$; \item[$\diamond$] A purely data-driven synthetic model depending on parameters $\Theta$. \end{itemize} Once these components are defined, the objective is to jointly optimize $\Lambda$ and $\Theta$ to fit the data.
 Since $\Lambda$ encodes physical parameters, this automatically yields a solution to the corresponding inverse problem.
+We stress that the physical ansatz and the physical model are distinct: the former is the governing equation itself, while the latter is whatever means HYCO uses in practice to approximate a solution of it.
+This is typically a classical numerical discretization (finite differences, finite elements, finite volumes, spectral methods), but it may in principle also be a neural network or operator, provided it is constructed to approximate the ansatz rather than being fit directly to data as the synthetic model is.

 \textbf{A word of warning.} We assume, for simplicity, that both models have access to the full dataset.
 As noted in the Introduction and the Gray-Scott experiment, this assumption is not required in practice, since the models only need to share their predictions.